Southern 500: 2020: New Format and Return to the NASCAR playoffs

 When the 2020 NASCAR Cup Series schedule was released, the Southern 500 was scheduled as the only race at the circuit, again on Labor Day weekend.
 It became the first race of the NASCAR playoffs' Round of 16 due to NASCAR ending the season a week earlier than usual, at Phoenix Raceway.
 The race was previously held in the playoffs when it began in 2004 as the ninth race.
+This schedule placement became permanent starting in 2021, except in 2024 when it was made the regular season finale because of a two-week break imposed by NBC Sports for the 2024 Summer Olympics.

-Because of the global pandemic, Darlington Raceway returned to having two race weekends, as the Rebel 400 was reinstated in April as part of returning to the track following a nine-week pause.
-A 500-kilometer Cup race was also scheduled that week as part of NASCAR's attempt to do a 36-race schedule, in effect creating three races over two weekends.
+Because of the global pandemic, Darlington Raceway returned to having two race weekends, as 2020 The Real Heroes 400 and the 2020 Toyota 500, as part of returning to the track following a nine-week pause.

 Cook Out, which had sponsored with Darlington Raceway as the official quick-service restaurant of the track, assumed naming rights for the Southern 500.
 As a result of pandemic changes, the NASCAR Camping World Truck Series moved a race from Canadian Tire Motorsports Park (Mosport) to Darlington, making the Cook Out Southern 500 a doubleheader.

-Starting in 2021, the throwback round theme was moved to the Rebel, again held on its original weekend as it was in 1957, but scheduled for Sunday.
 The Truck Series again could not participate at Mosport, so the Southern 500 returned as a doubleheader with the Trucks in the afternoon and Cup in the evening.
-Some teams are running throwbacks on this weekend, and not the spring weekend.
+In addition, the traditional Southern 500 parade moved to the Rebel weekend (which effectively confirmed the lineage swap), while a 5k athletics event was added to the Southern 500 events.
+The athletics race was originally a Thursday night event, but moved to Saturday night in 2025 with a record crowd of 501 runners doing either the 5k or the one-lap run.